-- 3.1.
-The business conducted at the Annual Meeting of Council is governed by the Local Government Act 1972, the Local Government and Housing Act 1989 and the Local Government Act 2000 and Local Government and Public Involvement in Health Act 2007 where this relates to Executive arrangements. - 3.2.
-The Council had been due to hold elections of one third of councillors on 7 May.
-However, due to the Covid-19 lockdown, the Government cancelled the local government elections for this year.
-Councillors who were due to stand for election have had their term of office extended until May 2021. - 3.3.
-The procedure rules for the Annual Meeting of Council are set out in Part 4 of the Council's Constitution. - 3.4.
-To streamline the business of the Annual Meeting of Council, items relating to Political Balance, decision making structure, appointments to Committees and the Chairman and Vice-Chairman roles are included within this single report.
+- 3.1 Decision making is governed by the Local Government Act 1972, the Local Government and Housing Act 1989 and the Local Government Act 2000 and Local Government and Public Involvement in Health Act 2007 where this relates to Executive arrangements. - 3.2 The Council had been due to hold elections of one half of councillors on 7 May but due to the Covid-19 lockdown the Government has cancelled the local government elections for this year.
+Councillors who were due to be up for election this year, have had their term of office extended until May 2021.
+There will remain for a time, therefore, a vacancy in the Eastbrook Ward following the passing of Les Alden who was the Councillor representative of that Ward. - 3.3 The procedure rules for the Annual Meeting of Council are set out in Part 4 of the Council's Constitution. - 3.4 To streamline the business of the Annual Meeting of Council, items relating to Political Balance, decision making structure, appointments to Committees and the Chairman and Vice-Chairman roles are included within this single report.